Creator Bookkeeping Basics: What Creators and Influencers Should Track Before Tax Season

 A clean monthly habit makes year-end easy.
 Your accountant generally wants:

-- Income summary by type
+- Income summary by type (per platform and per brand)

 - Brand deal summary with paid/unpaid status